When did Stansberry Asset Management (SAM) begin managing portfolios?

 On February 1, 2017, Stansberry Research began publishing Portfolio Solutions, a new investing letter that takes ideas from across a variety of letters and consolidates them into complete portfolios.
 Based on strong interest from some SAM clients and prospective clients, SAM is closely following the “Total Portfolio” from the Portfolio Solutions letter in accounts employing the “Total Alpha” strategy.
 Any clients who choose the “Total Alpha” strategy will be invested in a portfolio that closely follows the “Total Portfolio”.

 While we aim to closely follow Portfolio Solutions, SAM will use its own discretion when investing as well.
 SAM will add a layer of due diligence and monitoring, and may make substitutions for positions when we believe it is appropriate.
 In addition, SAM may include in “Total Alpha” portfolios special investing opportunities not mentioned in Portfolio Solutions that we believe provide an asymmetric risk-reward profile on a probability-adjusted basis.

-SAM clients are welcome to split their assets with us into more than one of our three portfolios if they wish, however we recommend they invest a minimum of $250,000 in any one.
+SAM clients are welcome to split their assets with us into more than one of the portfolios if they wish, however we recommend they invest a minimum of $100,000 in any one strategy.

 What returns are you aiming for in the different portfolios?